Understanding the biology of aging and longevity

 Why collaborate with Calico

 We are different by design.
 Calico combines the focus and drive of a start-up with the resources and world class R&D capabilities of the leading biotechnology and pharmaceutical companies.
-Partnering with Calico, therefore, provides a different type of collaboration — a mindset focused on tackling big, complex scientific questions, scientists who enjoy the opportunity to explore new avenues of research, a culture that supports collaborative efforts, and a commitment to developing new interventions that improve the quality of life during aging and benefit patients.
+Partnering with Calico, therefore, provides a different type of collaboration — a mindset focused on tackling big, complex scientific questions, scientists who enjoy the opportunity to explore new avenues of research, a culture that supports collaborative efforts, and a commitment to developing potential new interventions that may improve the quality of life during aging and benefit patients.